w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Rollups

 Rollups, a layer-2 scaling solution, has been talked about for some time, and their potential to scale Ethereum.
 A layer-2 network of nodes would be responsible for "rolling up" transactions together by batching them before publishing them to the main Ethereum chain.
-A rolled-up transaction could include 10,000 transactions.
+A rolled-up transaction could include thousands of transactions.
 Rollups increase TPS and can reduce transaction fees significantly.
-When it comes to implementing it, there are a few different ways to approach the problem.
+Rollups are a broad category of solution which encompass many different possible architectures and implementations.

 ### Optimistic Rollups